Alice Karle Appraisal

 The subject volumes are the first issue of Gulliver’s Travels from the Teerink A edition published on October 28, 1726.
 They are in a later binding by Zaehnsdorf in a fine red morocco leather, gilt filet and blind stamp border, and marbled endpapers.
 Zaehnsdorf was a premiere custom binder in the golden age of British bookbinding in the mid 19th century to early 20th century, in the company of firms such as Riviere & Sons, Birdsall, and Sangorski & Sutcliffe.

 Swift lived most of his life in Ireland, although he also spent part of his career in England.
 Politically he was a Tory, and theologically an Anglican.
 Swift’s satire exposes the foolishness, pettiness, and cruelty of the human species.
-His writing also has political and religious aspects.
+His writing also has political and religious dimensions.
 Swift attacks both European and English politics and politicians.
 A Voyage to Lilliput has been interpreted as a lampooning of members of the opposing Whig party.
 Much of his satire that was of a topical nature is lost upon us now, although it delighted his 18th century audience.
 Swift repudiates Deism, a revisionist religious philosophy rooted in the writings of the rationalists in the 17th and 18th centuries.
 He had strong religious and spiritual views that serve as the fulcrum for his tales, expecially in Part 3 and Part 4, but these views are never explicitly laid out.
 Swift is a satirist after all, not a writer of religious tracts.

 The book is presented as a true account of a voyage in plain and factual language, a popular literary form in the 18th century.
 Swift employs a structure composed of a series of opposites, both physical and moral.
 Gulliver is an everyman whose physical journey mirrors a spiritual one, from innocence to disenchantment to despair.